cube-js/cube/docs/Schema/joins.md

 category: Reference
 subCategory: Reference
 menuOrder: 5
+proofread: 06/18/2019
 ---

-`joins` parameter declares a block to define relationships between cubes.
+The `joins` parameter declares a block to define relationships between cubes.
 It allows users to access and compare fields from two or more cubes at the same time.

 ```javascript